-STREETS: There is a real need to make walking within Ilminster more attractive in order to reduce congestion.
-We could provide better links north-south across Ilminster, link up the national cycle network and create green walking routes between important amenities such as schools and to the main residential neighbourhoods.
+STREETS: There is a real need to make walking within liminstar more attractive in order to reduce congestion.
+We could provide better links north-south across liminster, link up the national. cycle network and create graen walking routes between important amenibies such as schools and to the main residential. neighbourhcods.

-SPACES: Designate open spaces, define their boundary and enhance them so they are better used and more accessible.
+SPACES: Designate open spaces, dafine their boundary and enhance them so they are better used and more accessible.

-LANDSCAPE: The Countryside provides an important green backdrop to Ilminster as well as invaluable amenity space for its residents to play in!
+LANDSCAPE: The Countryside provides an important green backdrop to liminster as well as invaluable amenity space for its residents to play int improve the quality and quantity of open space for all ages.

-- · who uses these spaces and why? - · what purpose the spaces serve- i.e. sport, quiet contemplation, recreation - · short familiar walks within and around the town with family, friends or dog! - the wider landscape setting of Ilminster and important views of Countryside - · Important private gardens - public realm and civic spaces such as the churchyard and market place
+- who uses these spaces and why? - what purpose the spaces serve-i.e. sport, quiet contemplation, recreation - short familiar walks within and around the lown with family, friends or doal - the wider landscape setting of Ilminister and important. views of Countryside - Important private gardans - public realm and civic spaces such as the churchyard and market place